MetPX/sarracenia/doc/design/monitoring.rst

 -- to feed into "speedometers"
-	web site? or app, taps into log feed. dd_speedo... looks at the flows generates stats each <interval> seconds.  interval is configurable.
+	web site? or app, taps into log feed. sr_speedo... looks at the flows generates stats each <interval> seconds.  interval is configurable.

 	format:
 		<datetime> <goodcount> <errorcount> <goodbytecount> <badbytecount?> <bytes/interval> <files/interval> <interval>